-You may knock the socks off of your next dinner guests with your beautifully decorated home, hospitable gestures and well-behaved children, but I guarantee, this Blackened Salmon with Corn, Bacon and Jalapeño is what they’ll remember for months to come.
+You may knock the socks off of your next dinner guests with your beautifully decorated home, hospitable gestures and well-behaved children, but I guarantee, this Baked Cajun Salmon with Spicy Corn is what they’ll remember for months to come.
 And they’ll never know how easy it was to throw together – unless of course, they ask for the recipe (they will).

 In our house, salmon is to us, what chicken is to most of America — a healthy protein we serve over and over and over.
 While chicken is notoriously thought of as our most versatile protein out there, I’d argue salmon is on a pretty equal playing field.